screenload-app/screenload-qt/docs/RFC.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to flameshot or the RFC process itself.
+You need to follow this process if you intend to make "substantial" changes to screenload or the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.